-(ii) New standards, amendments and interpretations issued but not effective for the financial year beginning 1 January 2017 and not early adopted
+(ii) New standards, amendments and interpretations issued but not effective for the financial year beginning 1 January 2019 and not early adopted

-A number of new standards and amendments to standards and interpretations are effective for annual periods beginning after 1 January 2017, and have not been applied in preparing these financial statements.
+Certain new standards and amendments to standards and interpretations are effective for annual periods beginning after 1 January 2019, and have not been applied in preparing these financial statements.
 The Company is yet to assess the impact of these standards and intends to adopt the standards no later than the accounting period in which it becomes effective.
-None of these are expected to have a significant effect on the financial statements of the Company, except the following set out below: